 At times, nothing is clear to me, I feel discouraged as I stare at a random pile of stones and just can’t see what to do next.
 When this happens, I usually will work on dismantling the old wall that stretches out ahead of me.
 This allows my brain to catalog and become familiar with the rocks that I will be working with over the course of the next day or two and warms my body to the work.
 At some point during the day, I realize that I am in the flow, the wall flies together and it feels magical.
 In my jewelry work also, there are days that I must apply myself to uninspiring work in order to get into the best state of mind for those magical moments to occur.

 One can build a life in many different ways and each section of wall can be built in many different ways.
 I find though that without enough options, (rocks in this case),progress can be slow or halted.
 When this happens I go foraging on the property and sometimes I even find wonderful stones buried under just a few inches of soil right beneath my feet!
 It is surprising how often one finds just what one needs.

 Always I must stay in the moment and recenter.
 Think, consider, evaluate, build.

 I worked on the wall for 3 months or so, until finally the ground froze and the snow fell.
 I had completed 215 feet of wall all together.
-Spring has arrived and I am back to my wall building, this time I am working behind the house.
-It is great to be outside for hours on end.
+It was a long winter with deep snow and all the stones trapped in frozen dirt and mud.
+But then spring arrived and I got back to my wall building, this time working behind the house.
+I love being outside for hours on end.
 What a joy it is to see and hear the geese flying overhead and to watch the slow unfolding of the springtime!